Pruzhonka

 The Pruzhonka (Пружёнка) is a river in Moscow Oblast, Russia.
 It is a left tributary of the Vorya.
 It is 31 km long, and has a drainage basin of 117 km2.
-Source near the village of Petrovskoye, Shchyolkovsky District of Moscow Oblast.
-Flows all over on the south and south-east entering the Vorya near the village of Mizinovo.
+The source of the Pruzhonka is near the village of Petrovskoye, in Shchyolkovsky District of Moscow Oblast.
+The main direction of its flow is to the south and south-east, entering the Vorya near the village of Mizinovo.